mokshaproject/moksha/docs/main/Features.rst

 then makes it simple to create :doc:`LiveWidgets` that can publish and subscribe to arbitrary message topics in the :doc:`MokshaHub`.
 This allows for the creation of very rich live web applications.

+Moksha also packs a built-in WebSocket server and Live Widget mixin as an alternative to the Orbited (Comet) pattern.
+The WebSocket pattern is compatible with only the 0mq messaging backend.

 Plugin Infrastructure
 ---------------------